 graph window open, you can click on the "Stats" menu item.

 That will display the salient statistics with controls for

 clearing the data or changing the number of guide exposures used to

-compute the statistics.
+dithering and settling.
 This window is also useful for

 confirming camera binning, monitoring the guide camera